 Some people think that gender transitioning while in a relationship is impossible and that most couples tend to fall apart when this is done.

 This isn’t entirely true.
 Any transition can be successful as long as you and your partner both have an open mind and heart.
+If your partner is a trans man or woman, there is no reason your relationship still can’t be successful if you love one another.

 If you’re willing to stay throughout the process, here are the things you can do to support your transgender partner.